nanopb/nanopb/docs/reference.rst

 includes pb.h.

 ============================  ================================================
-__BIG_ENDIAN__                 Set this if your platform stores integers and
-                               floats in big-endian format.
-Mixed-endian
-                               systems (different layout for ints and floats) are currently not supported.
 PB_NO_PACKED_STRUCTS           Disable packed structs.
 Increases RAM usage but
                                is necessary on some platforms that do not support unaligned memory access.